Generalized uncertainty principle corrections in Rastall-Rainbow Casimir wormholes: Concluding remarks

 In the realm of WHs, three essential questions stand out: traversability, stability, and the existence of exotic matter.
 We have provided an original and thorough examination of these aspects in Sec. \ref{Sec:Casimir-WHs}.
 In particular, we have tackled the stability issue by employing two different paradigms, with the adiabatic sound velocity as the primary physical quantity considered.
 Notably, we have utilized the so-called Herrera cracking technique, which, despite its elegance and effectiveness, appears to be not widely harnessed in the WH research field.
 To the best of our knowledge, while the original scheme developed in Ref. \cite{Herrera:1992lwz} has been somewhat explored in WH studies (see e.g. Refs. \cite{Tayyab2023,ZeeshanGul:2024yhw}), its refinement recently worked out in Ref. \cite{Abreu:2007ew} has not yet been applied to WH stability analysis.
-By means of this formalism, we have established that there are always values of the GUP term $\beta$ that guarantee stability, a requirement that in our setup also ensures the fulfillment of the flaring-outward constraint.
+Unlike the approach discussed in Sec. \ref{Sec:first-stability-approach}, where the GUP term $\beta$ plays no role in the assessment of the WH stability, the (improved) Herrera cracking procedure has the advantage of highlighting the crucial contribution of $\beta$.
+In fact, by means of this formalism, we have established that there are always values of $\beta$ that guarantee stability, a requirement that in our setup also ensures the fulfillment of the flaring-outward constraint (see Sec. \ref{Sec:second-stability-approach}).
 In other words, our investigation has allowed us to demonstrate that Casimir WHs framed within the RR pattern can achieve both stability and traversability.
 Moreover, we have found that these properties are inherently linked to the occurrence of NEC-violating matter, whose amount increases as $\beta$ grows.

 The proof that Casimir WHs can be stable is not a result to be taken for granted, as it could potentially be spoiled by the presence of the GUP parameter.
 In fact, as outlined in Sec. \ref{Sec:beta-zero-case}, the stability criteria differ based on whether $\beta$ is zero or nonzero.
 This fact shows that WHs incorporating GUP corrections are fascinating solutions which deserve further consideration.
 The main claim of this paper is that such WHs can indeed arise within RR theory.
 This represents a key finding especially if we compare it with the outcome of Ref. \cite{Tangphati:2023nwz}, where it is proved that generic zero-tidal-force WHs cannot be formed in RR framework upon considering specific parameter combinations and equations of state.